 A student must make Satisfactory Academic Progress (SAP) toward the completion of his/her degree or certificate program.

-|8 credits||Satisfactory Completion means earning a passing grade of A, B, C, D or P.
+“Satisfactory Completion” means earning a passing grade of A, B, C, D or P.

 The 150 Percent Rule -

 Maximum time frame for completion of a degree or certificate.